Singleballtheory/activity-alternatives/README.md

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+_This application allows users to build & manage a personal to do list, adding tasks & desired activities, & filtering by duration & energy level.
+Users can also click a button to receive a random suggested activity._

 ## Setup/Installation Requirements

 * _Clone [this repository](https://github.com/tigertiger/activity-alternatives) to an empty folder or to your desktop.
 Instructions for cloning can be found [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)._
-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_
+2. _Open the activity-alternatives folder in Visual Studio Code or your alternate code editor of choice._
+   _Please note that these instructions were written with VS Code MacOS in mind.
+If you are using a different code editor/OS, the process may vary.
+You can download VS Code here: [VS Code Download](https://code.visualstudio.com/download)_
+3. _In VS Code, use the Terminal dropdown to open a new Terminal_
+4. _Run the command ```npm install``` to set up the environment_
+5. _Run ```npm run build``` to build your project, then run ```npm run start``` to access your live development environment_
+6. _Edit, play, test, plan your day, etc. to your heart's content_

 ## Known Bugs

-* _Any known issues_
-* _should go here_
+* _Activity filter does not always work as expected_

 ## License

 _[GPL](https://opensource.org/licenses/gpl-license)_
 _Copyright (c) 2021, Kevin Funez, Scott Hutley, Melissa Schatz-Miller_

-_Please feel free to reach out to me with suggested changes/improvements, or if you have any questions._
+_Please feel free to reach out to us with suggested changes/improvements, or if you have any questions._

 ## Contact Information